farooqzehri/farooqzehri/README.md

 **`02 — THE CONVERSION ENGINE`**

-> An e-commerce ecosystem architected for market dominance.
+> An e-commerce ecosystem architected by Farooq Zehri for market dominance.
 A/B tested UX flows, performance-budgeted rendering, and data-driven product discovery.

 ```
 Stack:  Next.js · Firebase · Tailwind